dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 With this, all game outputs were comparable.

-For example, if Player A has a role size of 30% and Player B has a role size of 15%, their outputs can be fairly compared (via PRA Signal) even though their role sizes are very different.
+For example, if Player A has a role size of 30% and Player B has a role size of 15%, their outputs can be fairly compared (via PRA Signal) even though their role sizes are significantly different.

 > It's very important to point out that these are **signals** (or indicators), NOT projections.
 >
 > Example:
 > In a game, Player X records 16 PRA with a 20% usage rate.
-20% is less than the all-star baseline of 29.3%, so using the PRA Signal formula above, this output (16 PRA) adjusts to a PRA Signal of 30.9.
+20% is less than the all-star baseline of 29.3%, so using the PRA Signal formula above, this output (16 PRA) adjusts to a PRA *Signal* of 30.9.
 >
 > This does NOT mean that Player X *would have* produced 30.9 PRA if their USG% was increased from 20% to 29.3%.
 >